 In camera-speak, the lower the number, the higher the maximum aperture.
 For example, between an F1.8 and an F4, the F1.8 can give you a clearer shot in low light.

 The format tells you if its image is large enough to cover the entire sensor.
 Not all lenses work with all sensors.
 In the case of Nikon, their DSLRs have APS-C or full-frame sensors that work with F-mount lenses.
 However, DX lenses cannot produce images that cover the bigger of the two.

 We hope you find this review helpful and worth sharing with your fellow photographer friends.
-Meanwhile, we continue to be on the lookout for the best lenses for Nikon D800.
+Meanwhile, we continue to be on the lookout for the best lenses for Nikon D800 in 2019.